compgenomics2019/Team2-ComparativeGenomics/README.md

 - fastq raw data in the designated "$dataset" directory: dataset=/projects/team2/genome_assembly/dataset

 MentaLiST will run in two steps:
-1. build the kmer database
+1. Build the kmer database
   - This will pull fasta files used to build the database and store them in a MLST_FASTA_FILES directory.
 The database will be outputted    as MLST.db.
 Both are required for MLST calling.
 2. MLST calling
   - The output from this step will be placed in the ./MLST_RESULTS directory.
 Several files will be created with the prefix "MLST_calls"; the file with the sequence types will be in the file called MLST_calls.txt